amany-thabet/first-project-power-pi-by-extract-data-from-SQL-/README.md

 # first-project-power-pi-by-extract-data-from-SQL
+Overview

+This project is a fully interactive Sales Analytics Dashboard built using Power BI.
+The data was extracted directly from SQL Server, cleaned using Power Query, modeled inside Power BI, and analyzed using DAX measures.
-This project is a fully designed Sales Analytics Dashboard built in Power BI, using data extracted directly from SQL Server.
-The goal of the dashboard is to provide a clear, interactive, and insightful view of overall sales performance across different dimensions such as time, product categories, shipping methods, and countries.
+The dashboard provides a comprehensive view of sales performance across years, product categories, countries, and shipping methods.

-What I Did

-I connected Power BI to SQL Server, imported the required tables, and performed all necessary transformations using Power Query.
-After cleaning and shaping the data, I built a structured data model and created meaningful relationships between the tables.
-I also created several DAX measures to calculate totals, counts, and dynamic values used throughout the dashboard.

-Dashboard Features
+Features
+1. Key Performance Indicators (KPIs)

-The dashboard includes several analytical components:
+The dashboard includes a full KPI section displaying:

-KPIs Section: Shows key metrics such as:

 Total Orders